-While interest rates remain higher than in recent years, this has created opportunities for our company to both increase the interest rates we charge to borrowers, and to gain additional market share as competitors increase their rates as well.
-We are also seeing competitors becoming more conservative in their lending to the construction markets we serve, in turn enabling us to be more conservative in our own lending while still maintaining or growing our market share.
+Inflation pressures are also continuing with the Canadian Consumer Price Index rising slightly in July to 3.3% year-over-year, adding to the possibility of further interest rate increases or delays in interest rate reductions.
+While these conditions can have the effect of dampening demand for housing, they also create opportunities for our company to both increase the interest rates we charge to borrowers and to gain additional market share as competitors increase their rates as well.
+We continue to see our competitors becoming more conservative in their lending, in turn enabling us to be more conservative in our own lending while still maintaining or growing our market share.
 We are currently fully invested with more demand for mortgages than we can meet, and at better interest rates than we have been able to charge in several years.

-We believe that despite a year of declining prices, demand for housing remains strong and that new home construction will remain at levels which will continue to provide us sufficient opportunity to keep our lending book full.
+We believe that despite short-term variability in home prices and sales levels, demand for housing will remain strong in the long run, and that new home construction will remain at levels which will continue to provide us sufficient opportunity to keep our lending book full.
 In its Spring 2023 Housing Market Outlook, Canada Mortgage and Housing Corporation (CMHC) stated, "We expect annual prices, sales and starts to record growth in the 2023-2024 period onward.
 Inflation will come back to the 2% target by the end of the forecast period, so mortgage rates, for their part, will gradually decline from 2023 levels.
 Together, these changes, along with renewed growth in income and employment, will support housing demand and supply."